-You can read more about which account types that exists in the registry before moving on.
-Then click on the account type you want to apply for, and you'll get to the process of applying for that particular account type.
+You can read more about account types in the registry before moving on.
+On this page you can click on the account type you want to apply for, and you'll be transported to the process of applying for that particular account type.

 Adding new representatives to existing accounts

-The representative's jurisdiction to represent the account holder is not automatically revoked when representative ceases to actively represent an account.
-It remains until the account holder chooses to revoke the jurisdiction.
+The representative's system privileges to represent the account holder are not automatically revoked when a representative ceases to actively represent an account.
+It remains active until the account holder chooses to revoke the privilege.
 For security reasons, therefore, the privileges for all representatives who will no longer represent an account holder should always be revoked as soon as possible.

-The representatives can themselves remove their own and other representatives’ rights on accounts.
-However, access to the registry remains available, together with any power of attorney given to the Swedish Energy Agency.
+The representatives can themselves remove their own and other representatives’ access on accounts.
+However, access to the registry remains available together with any power of attorney provided to the Swedish Energy Agency.
 These should be revoked if no longer necessary.

 Contact the Swedish Energy Agency for more information on the removal of representatives.